-1. The UFC Has Leveraged its Monopoly and Monopsony Power to Deny Necessary Inputs to Would-Be Rival MMA Promoters.
-33 2.
-After Impairing Actual or Potential Rival Promoters in the Relevant Output Market Through the Scheme Alleged Herein, the UFC Acquired Those Would-Be Rivals that it Did Not Put Out of Business or Relegate to the "Minor Leagues."
-44 3.
-After Impairing Actual or Potential Rivals and Acquiring Virtually Every Would-Be Rival Promoter That it Did Not Put Out of Business, the UFC Relegated all Remaining MMA Promoters to "Minor League" Status 47 B. The UFC's Exclusionary Scheme Harmed Competition in the Relevant Inpoutput Markets.
-C. Plaintiffs and Members of the Bout Class Suffered Antitrust Inju tiffs and Members of the Bout Class Suffered Antitrust Injury 52 D. The Identity Class Plaintiffs and Members of the Identity Class Suffered Antitrust Injury 53 VIII.
-I. INTERSTATE COMMERCE 53 IX.
-CLAIM FOR RELIEF FOR MONOPOLIZATION AND MONOPSONIZATION UNDER SECTION 2 OF THE SHERMAN ACT 54 54 X. X. DEMAND FOR JUDGMENT OR JUDGMENT 56 ,
+1 2 3.
+After Impairing Actual or Potential Rivals and Acquiring Virtually Every Would-Be Rival Promoter That It Did Not Put Out of Business, the UFC Relegated all Remaining MMA Promoters to "Minor League" Status 36

+3 B. The UFC's Exclusionary Scheme Substantially Foreclosed Competition in the 50

+4 Relevant Input and Output Markets 40

+5 C. Plaintiffs and Members of the Class Suffered Antitrust Injury 41

+VIII.
+INTERSTATE COMMERCE 42

+6 7 IX.
+CLAIM FOR RELIEF FOR MONOPSONIZATION UNDER SECTION 2 OF THE SHERMAN ACT 42

+8 X. DEMAND FOR JUDGMENT 44

+9 XI.
+DEMAND FOR JURY TRIAL 44

+10

+11

+12

+13

+14

+15

+16

+17

+18

+19

+20

+21

+22

+23

+24

+25

+26

+27

+28

-Cung Le, Nathan Quarry, Jon Fitch, Brandon Vera, Luis Javier Vazquez, and Kyle Kingsbury ("Plaintiffs") file this action on behalf of themselves and as a class action on behalf of all others similarly situated, pursuant to Rule 23 of the Federal Rules of Civil Procedure, against Defendant Zuffa, LLC ("Zuffa"), operating under the trademark Ultimate Fighting Championship® or UFC® ("UFC" or "Defendant").
-Plaintiffs seek treble damages and injunctive relief for Defendant's violations of Section 2 of the Sherman Act, 15 U.S.C. § 2.
+Kajan Johnson and Clarence Dollaway ("Plaintiffs") file this action on behalf of themselves and as a class action on behalf of all others similarly situated, pursuant to Rule 23 of the Federal Rules of Civil Procedure, against Defendants Zuffa, LLC ("Zuffa"), operating under the trademark Ultimate Fighting Championship® or UFC® ("UFC"), and Endeavor Group Holdings, Inc. ("Endeavor") (collectively, "Defendants").
+Plaintiffs seek treble damages and injunctive relief for Defendants' violations of Section 2 of the Sherman Act, 15 U.S.C. § 2.
 Plaintiffs complain and allege as follows based on: (a) their personal knowledge; (b) the investigation of Plaintiffs' counsel; and (c) information and belief: